 Jane Dickson, was born in the sixties and raised on the family farm in Dunnville, Ontario, Canada.
-She is a self-taught mixed media artist who discovered her passion for intuitive painting while living in the Lower Mainland of British Columbia.
+At 47 she discovered her passion for intuitive painting while living on the west coast of British Columbia.

-After more than a decade on the west coast, Jane returned to the Niagara Peninsula, where she enjoys a full-time studio practice.
-Her art has been included in juried shows such as Pelham Art Festival and Toronto Outdoor Art Fair and featured in ArtAscent Journal.
-Jane's work is available in local and online galleries and can be found in private collections in Canada, United States, and Mexico.
+In 2014 Jane returned to the Niagara Peninsula, exhibiting her art in juried shows such as Pelham Art Festival and Toronto Outdoor Art Fair.
+Her art has been featured in ArtAscent Journal, and can be found in private collections in Canada, United States, and Mexico.